nishkum/nishkum.github.io/_pages/about.md

 The detailed PDF verison of my CV can be found here - [__Curriculum Vitae__](\files\Nishant_Academic_CV.pdf){: .btn .btn--info}

 ## Latest News
-- [Feb '19] Our work on CrypTFlow has been accepted to IEEE S&P, 2020!
+- [Feb '20] Our work on CrypTFlow has been accepted to IEEE S&P, 2020!
+- [Sept '19] Check out the [youtube video](https://www.youtube.com/watch?v=-1H1Sp-_5YU) on our project EzPC.
+- [Sept '19] CrypTFlow implementation and experiments are now all open-sourced at [GitHub](https://github.com/mpc-msri/EzPC).
+- [March '19] Presented our work on CrypTFlow at Microsoft's internal conference - TechFest at Redmond, Washington.

 ###### Last updated: February 11, 2020